Persuading The Bank To Lend You Some Money

 - Go to lots of banks, not just the one you have your current account with.

-If you don’t have any assets for security, consider the Enterprise Finance Guarantee, where the government will guarantee 75% of the loan, which makes the banks more likely to lend to you.
-They’ll still ask for a personal guarantee, and EFG loans are more expensive, but it’s definitely an option.
+If you don’t have any assets for security, consider the Growth Guarantee Scheme, where the government will guarantee 70% of the loan, which makes the banks more likely to lend to you.
+They’ll still ask for a personal guarantee, and these Growth Guarantee Scheme loans can be more expensive, but it’s definitely an option.